 You’re eager to upgrade your smile, but you still want quality treatment.
 Thanks to the HyperByte device, Byte’s treatments can take as little as 4 months.
 Byte is an excellent balance of quality and good value.

 You need more extensive adjustments, bite corrections, or you just want the security of having a professional handle your treatment in-person.

 If you discover that your condition is too severe for home aligner treatment, or if you’re simply more comfortable with in-person care, Invisalign is a great option.
 But we think that Byte, our top-rated home aligner service, is a better overall value.

-Byte wins!
-In our opinion, Byte’s accelerated treatment times, lifetime guarantee, and superior convenience are just too good to pass up.
+In our opinion, Byte’s short treatment lengths, lifetime guarantee, and superior convenience are just too good to pass up.

 Frequently Asked Questions